-There many stories of English the language.
+There are many stories about English the language.
 There are innumerable individual stories from the people.
 Yet, even if we look for broad narrative themes, there are several dimensions competing for our attention.
 For example, there is the structural story of the way the sounds, grammar, and vocabulary of the language have evolved.
-There is the social story the way the language has come to serve a multiplicity of functions in society.
+There is the social story of the way language has come to serve a multiplicity of functions in society.
 There is the literary story, and there is the chronological story, of a beginning, middle, and ending.
 We can start with the waves of Angle-Saxon invaders arriving in various locations, and laying the foundations of later dialect differences.
-The language diverging early in England and Scotland, then taking another path in Britain, on to North America and elsewhere in the world, the Anglo-Saxon corpus of poetry and prose, dating from around the seventh century, provides the first opportunity to examine the linguistic evidence of English.
+The language diverged early in England and Scotland, then took another path in Britain, on to North America and elsewhere in the world, the Anglo-Saxon corpus of poetry and prose, dating from around the seventh century, provides the first opportunity to examine the linguistic evidence of English.
 Understanding the outlines and the characteristics of Old English texts, the sounds, spellings, grammar, and vocabulary.
 The Middle English period begins with the effects on the English language after the French invasion and then concluded with Standard English.
 That’s one way of looking at the history of the English language.
-(Also see Beowulf and The Canterbury Tales)

 The Early Modern English period begins with the English of Caxton and the Renaissance continues with that of Shakespeare and the King James Bible and ends with the landmark publication of Johnson's Dictionary.
 According to the Anglo-Saxon historian, the Venerable Bede began the letter written to the Roman consul by some of the Celtic people who had survived the ferocious invasions of the Scots and Picts in the early decades of the fifth century.

-English is has a membership with the western branch of the Germanic family of languages.
+English has a membership with the western branch of the Germanic family of languages.
 It is closest in structure to Frisian, though hardly anything is known about the ancient Frisians and their role in the invasions of Britain.
 The Germanic branch of the Indo-European language family is what Britain historians teach.
 Yet the Germanic branch comes from Celtic, Italic, Balt-Slavic, Albanian or its upper half and the lower half comes or finds its way from the Greeks, Anatolians, Armenians, Tocharian tribes, and the so-called Ido-Iranians.
-Therefore Old English plainly relates to the areas in which the invaders settled, but there are too few texts to make serious comparisons possible.
-The Germanic languages are not the Germany of today, for the Germans speak a language closer to East Gothic more-so than English which is closer to the Frisian languages.
-(The Manuscripts of Bede's Ecclesiastical History are in the Latin Language)
+Therefore Old English relates to the areas in which the invaders settled, but there are too few texts to make serious comparisons possible.
+The Germanic languages are not the Germany of today, for the Germans speak a language closer to East Gothic more so than English which is closer to the Frisian languages.

 The fighting imposition of Anglo-Saxon lasted for about a hundred years, and Anglo-Saxon settlements spread to all areas apart from the highlands of the West and north.
 By the end of the fifth century, the foundation was established for the emergence of the English language with all the influence of the other European languages including the root of English the Latin tongs of Rome.

 With scant respect for priorities, the Germanic invaders called the native Celts Weals (foreigners), from which the name Welsh is derived.
 The Celts called the invaders Saxons, regardless of their tribe, and this practice was followed by the early Latin writers.
 By the end of the sixth century, however, the term Angli (Angles) was in use as early as 601, a king of Kent, Ethelbert, is called rex Anglo-rum (King of the Angles) and during the seventh-century Angli or Anglia (for the country) became the usual Latin names.
 Old English (Engle) derives from the usage, and the name of the language found in Old English texts is from the outset referred to as English (the sc spelling representing the sound sh).
-References to the name of the country as (England) (land of the Angles), from which came England, do not appear until circa (c.) (about or around the time of) 1000.
+References to the name of the country as England and of the Angles, from which came England, do not appear until circa (c.) about or around the time of 1000.

 Before the Anglo-Saxon invasions, the language and or languages are spoken by the native inhabitants of the British Isles belonged to the Celtic family, introduced by a people who had come to the islands around the middle of the first millennium BC.
 Many of these settlers were, in turn, eventually subjugated by the Romans, who arrived in 43BC.
 After a millennium of settlement by speakers of Celtic, and half a millennium by speakers of Latin, what effect did this have on the language spoken by the arriving Anglo-Saxons?
 There is, surprisingly, very little Celtic influence or perhaps it is not so surprising, given the savage way in which the Celtic communities were destroyed or pushed back into the areas we now know as Cornwall, Wales, Cumbria, and the Scottish borders.
 Only a handful of Celtic words have survived into modern English.

 Old English was first written in the runic alphabet.
-This alphabet was used in northern Europe, in Scandinavia, present-day Germany, and the British Isles and it has been preserved in about 4,000 inscriptions and a few manuscripts.
-The alphabet was developed by the Romans who learned it from the Greeks who in-turn leaned it from Asia-Minor (Africa).
+This alphabet was used in northern Europe, Scandinavia, present-day Germany, and the British Isles and it has been preserved in about 4,000 inscriptions and a few manuscripts.
+The alphabet was developed by the Romans who learned it from the Greeks who in turn learned it from Asia-Minor Africa.
 The runic alphabet found throughout the area consisted of 24 letters.
 For the modern, magical sense of rune, we are therefore indebted to the Scandinavian and not the Anglo-Saxon tradition.
-(See the Writings of Tolkien)

 It is a considerable overstatement to suggest that St. Augustine brought Christianity to Britain.
 The religion had already arrived through the Roman invasion, and in the fourth century had been given official status in the Roman Empire.
-It was a Briton, St. Patrick, who converted Ireland in the early fifth century; and a number of early Welsh saints' names are remembered in place names beginning with Llan.
-(See the Latin influence before the arrival of the Anglo-Saxons and the first Old English manuscripts).
+It was a Briton, St. Patrick, who converted Ireland in the early fifth century; and several early Welsh saints' names are remembered in place names beginning with Llan.
+See the Latin influence before the arrival of the Anglo-Saxons and the first Old English manuscripts.
 The Literary age began only after the arrival of the Roman missionaries, led by Augustin, who came to Kent in AD 597.
 The first texts, dating from around 700, are glossaries of Latin words translated into Old English, and a few early inscriptions and poems.
-(The standard Old English alphabet had the following 24 letters: a, ae, b, c, d, e, f, g, h, i, k, l, m, n, o, p, r, s, t, p, dt, u, w, y, it was very similar to the one still in use, though any modern eye looking at the original manuscripts would immediately see the absence of capital letters).
+The standard Old English alphabet had the following 24 letters: a, ae, b, c, d, e, f, g, h, i, k, l, m, n, o, p, r, s, t, p, dt, u, w, y, it was very similar to the one still in use, though any modern eye looking at the original manuscripts would immediately see the absence of capital letters.